vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 lot of outdoor exertion.
 I expect this to self-resolve but may need to revert to a simpler diet if it doesn't resolve in a day or two.

+EDIT: It did resolve and so no further action was needed.

+### Reintroduction of sauerkraut on 2023-09-14

+On 2023-09-14, in my first meal of the day, I had a little bit of sauerkraut.
+I'm planning to resume sauerkraut, capped to a couple of teaspoons in one meal per day (I might increase it a little bit after that, though that cap makes sense in general as well).

+As of now, the only food type that I stopped in light of the wisdom tooth removal, and that I have *not* resumed, is red chutney.
+I'm planning to continue to refrain from red chutney until my next regular dental cleaning appointment.

 ## Sleep

 ### Sleep on night of 2023-08-23